Breadcrumb

 Following in father’s footsteps

-Superintendent Elina Katajamäki
+Chief Superintendent Elina Katajamäki

 National Police Board, Advisory Staff

 I was never meant to be a police officer.
-As a child, I remember moaning about how my father, who was a Senior Constable and then a Sergeant, always took the car to work at weekends so that the rest of the family could not go to visit my grandparents or to the public pool.
+As a child, I remember moaning about how my father, who worked as a police officer, always took the car to work at weekends so that the rest of the family could not go to visit my grandparents or to the public pool.
 Even after the army, I swore that I would do anything but join the police.
-Life took me to Tampere, and I graduated from Tampere University with the intention of pursuing a career in journalism.
+So, I ended up at the University of Tampere, and somewhat by chance, I started working as a journalist.